-Signs of Pathological Demand Avoidance
+What Is Pathological Demand Avoidance (PDA)?

 Children with pathological demand avoidance have the same challenges as others with ASD.